 Building a new garage is a big undertaking, but it’s one of those projects that many handy, experienced homeowners choose to tackle by themselves.
-If you’re considering DIYing your garage, you’re probably interested to know the different building methods you might use, as well as which is the most cost-effective way to build a garage.
+If you’re considering DIYing your garage, you’re probably interested to know the different building methods you might use, as well as which one is the most effective way to build a garage.
 Here, we’ll give you our recommendation for the best, most cost-effective way to build a garage, and we’ll show you why.
 Let’s take a look:

 What is the Most Cost-Effective Way to Build a Garage?